Psage23/node-auth3-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor adds support for `JSON Web Tokens (JWT)` to the API.

+completed project in master and forgot to created my branch